betul2020/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 Observations

 Uniform Magnetic Field: The particle follows a helical path (circular in the x-y plane, linear along z if $ v_z \neq 0 $).
-Crossed Fields: The particle exhibits drift motion along the y-axis due to the $ \mathbf{E} \times \mathbf{B} $ effect, superimposed on the helical motion.
+Crossed Fields: The particle exhibits drift motion along the y-axis due to the $
-The Larmor radius and drift velocity match theoretical predictions, as seen in the plots.
+\mathbf{E} \times \mathbf{B} $ effect, superimposed on the helical motion.

 4. Visualizations

 The script generates two plots:

 2D Plot (x-y plane): Shows the circular/helical projection of the trajectory.
 3D Plot: Displays the full 3D path, highlighting any drift or helical motion.

-These plots are saved as trajectory_2d.png and trajectory_3d.png.

 5. Discussion: Relevance to Practical Systems